-Though concrete roads had been laid on Bayocean by 1915, there was no way to reach them for another decade.
-By 1929, additional improvements qualified Bayocean Road as a "market road," which brought in state funds for maintenance.
-Eventually, the county took on the maintenance of the streets inside the Bayocean Park subdivision.
-Individual street names were then - at least officially - dropped, as they all became part of Bayocean Road.
+Miles of concrete roads were laid middle of Bayocean Park by 1915, but there was no way to reach them driving a car for more than a decade.
+And it wasn't until 1929 that the road from Tillamook to Bayocean was improved sufficiently to qualify as a "market road," which brought state funding for maintenance.
+Eventually, Tillamook County took over maintenance of the streets inside the Bayocean Park subdivision as well as the road from Tillamook to it's boundary.
+1st Avenue, Mears Street, and Bay Street then became part of Bayocean Road.

-The most prominent of the Bayocean immigrants was its schoolhouse, which now resides at 5690 4th Street NW, and serves as a community center.
-The schoolhouse and Pagoda houses were the earliest to be moved off Bayocean - in 1949.
+A few buildings were moved from Bayocean to Cape Meares before the spit became an island in November 1952.
+The most famous of them was its schoolhouse, which now resides at 5690 4th Street NW, and serves as a community center (the Pagoda houses, nearly as famous, were the first to be moved off Bayocean).
 The Cape Meares Community Association later added to the building and maintains it.

-Barbara Bennett lived in Cape Meares then and most of the years until her death in 2019.
+Barbara Bennett lived in Cape Meares during her childhood and most of her adult years until she died in 2019.
 She recalled attending Bayocean School in 7th grade and graduating from 8th grade there in 1945.
 Among her fourteen classmates were her brothers Jerry and Jim Schlegel, Perry Reeder, Ernest Knutson, and the Bennett siblings: Harold, Rosemarie, and James.
 Barbara later married James Bennett.
 He was interviewed by Rick Dancer for a video called "Oregon Ghost Towns: Bay Ocean, the saddest story of all" before passing away in 2014.

 |Photo by author.|